HKU-BAL/Governome/README.md

 go run main.go -Rsid ${Your Target rsID} -Population ${Your interested population, e.g. EUR}
 ```

-Noted that the the Phenotype comes from Hail, you can download it here.
-The default Phenotype is PurpleHair.
+Noted that the the Phenotype comes from Hail, you can download it [here](http://www.bio8.cs.hku.hk/governome/Phenotype/).
+The default Phenotype is CaffeineConsumption.
 If you want to change it, you can modify the Phenotype file by yourself.
 Similarly, you can set `-Toy=false` to use secure parameters, and add `-ReadKey` and `-Verify` to read and verify the proofs from a file.

 ### Search Person (individual-by-individual genotype analysis)